Novel Exosome Technologies Are Going to Transform Healthcare

 A new hope for complex diseases

 Ten years later, she is diagnosed with an early stage of Alzheimer’s Disease.
-Some of her brain-derived blood exosomes indicate an upcoming and progressive memory loss.
-Off-the-shelf personalized exosome therapy promptly restores her damaged brain cells to maintain her cognitive abilities.
+Some of her brain-derived blood EVs indicate an upcoming and progressive memory loss.
+Off-the-shelf personalized EV therapy promptly restores her damaged brain cells to maintain her cognitive abilities.
 I am so happy that she will be able to celebrate (and remember) her granddaughter’s 18th birthday in a few years’ time.

 A human is made of 30 trillion cells in average.
 Think of cells as cities with outer walls.
 Not only do they interact frequently with neighbouring cities for commerce but also with other distant cities, either in the same country (organ level) or abroad (other body parts).
 Parts of this large ecosystem influence each other to their own benefit or, sometimes, detriment.